Early Care and Education

 Dynamic professional development

 Active learning works best for children – and adults.
-In fun and flexibly scheduled training, your Center Health Team will determine which nutrition and physical activity goals make sense for your center’s unique culture and climate.
+In fun and flexibly scheduled training, your Site Health Team will determine which nutrition and physical activity goals make sense for your site’s unique culture and climate.
 In our highly interactive process, you’ll develop the action plan that works for your children and staff.
 Your staff can earn DECAL Bright from the Start training credit, too.

 Healthy child and family engagement

-Being a Health Empowered early care center supports the good things you’re already doing with even more approaches to active learning.
+Being a Health Empowered ECE site supports the good things you’re already doing with even more approaches to active learning.
 Every activity we suggest is linked to Georgia Early Learning & Development (GELD) standards.
 But the real magic starts with Model Lessons – as we take you step-by-step through fresh interactions with your young learners.

 From our lessons linked to storybooks, to our taste tests, gardening and physical activity kits, we give you the tools and strategies to spark healthier learning and life choices for your children and their families.